Cold Feet series 2: Critical reaction

 Paul Hoggart of The Times wrote that the series was "extremely and self-consciously stylish", writing highly of the fantasy scenes, the blending of "real life" scenes, and the multiple plotlines.
 However, he criticised the emotional impact that Rachel's admission of her abortion had, stating that "it was obvious from the moment she appeared that she had returned without a baby".
 He concluded his review by writing that "the substance always matters more than the presentation".
 Kathleen Morgan for the Daily Record wrote, "There was always a danger that Cold Feet wouldn't live up to its first series, but yet again it left its rivals standing."
 She wrote positively of the scenes in Episode 2 where Jenny's revelation that she loves Adam is drowned out by the whistling kettle, and of Adam's apparent threesome with Rosie and Rachel 2.
 She concluded by calling it "a classic episode".
 Andrew Billen for the New Statesman also enjoyed Episode 2, comparing the phone scene to David Jason as Del Boy falling through the bar in an episode of Only Fools and Horses, "except this was more painful".

 The Mirror's Charlie Catchpole called Episode 4 "Funny, sad, touching.
 Brilliantly written, superbly acted" and complemented to the school disco scenes, off-handedly writing, "I want the CD".
 Catchpole was unaware that a soundtrack CD had been shelved; Christine Langan read Catchpole's column and faxed his comments to Global Media Group, who resumed plans for a soundtrack within 24 hours.
 Of Episode 5, Catchpole praised the scene where Adam shared his cancer worries with the cab driver, and Adam's Prisoner-esque dream.
 Robert Bathurst did not like the scene; he believed that the computer-generated testicle was of poor quality and thought that, instead of it being on screen for so long, it should have come down like a Monty Python foot.
 The Daily Record picked Episode 6 as its "drama of the week".

 The series was nominated for four British Academy Television Awards: Mike Bullen and Christine Langan received the nomination for the BAFTA TV Award for Best Drama Series; Mark Russell the nomination for Best Original Television Music; Peter Terry, Matt Howarth and Susan Voudouris the nomination for Best Graphic Design; Tim Waddell the nomination for Best Editing (Fiction/Entertainment).
 At the British Comedy Awards, the series won Best TV Comedy Drama and James Nesbitt won Best TV Comedy Actor.
 At the Broadcast Awards, the series won in the Drama: Series or Serial category.

 Home media

-Cold Feet: The Complete 2nd Series was released in the UK by Video Collection International on VHS on 10 April 2000, and on region 2 DVD on 16 October 2000.
+Cold Feet: The Complete 2nd Series was released in the UK by Video Collection International and Granada Media on VHS on 10 April 2000, and on region 2 DVD on 16 October 2000.
 It was released in the United States by Acorn Media on 26 April 2005 and in Australia by Time Life on 5 December 2006.